-Invitations to become members of Phi Kappa Phi are issued each Spring by the national office to SJSU's most outstanding students based on their cumulative level of academic achievement at the end of the previous Fall semester - Graduate Students (3.75 GPA), Seniors (3.5 GPA), and Juniors (3.65 GPA).
+Invitations to become members of Phi Kappa Phi are issued each Spring by the national office to SJSU's most outstanding students based on their cumulative level of academic achievement at the end of the previous Fall semester - top 10% of Graduate Students, top 10% of Seniors, and top 7.5% of Juniors.
 Sophomores, Frosh, and non-matriculated students are not eligible for membership.

 Invitations to become faculty or staff members of Phi Kappa Phi

 SJSU chapter each Spring invites outstanding colleagues on campus who have achieved scholarly distinction in their academic responsibilities to join.
 Faculty and staff who wish to join, please contact Susan McClory (email@example.com).

 Chapter Updates (2020-2021)

 The SJSU Chapter #067 of Phi Kappa Phi has cancelled all in-person activities for Fall 2020 to Spring 2022 semester, in accordance with the campus policy during the pandemic, but we are busy making plans to initiate a new group of SJSU's most outstanding students and campus colleagues as members of PKP in Spring 2023.
 Details will be available on this website once those plans have become finalized, at the start of the Spring 2023 semester.